 Head Coach Chandler Rose

-Chandler Rose enters his ninth season as the Head Coach of the University of Montevallo baseball program after orchestrating an impressive turnaround in the Falcons’ program.
+Chandler Rose enters his tenth season as the head coach of the University of Montevallo baseball program after orchestrating an impressive turnaround in the

 Rose, who was named the Alabama Baseball Coaches Association Small College Coach of the Year in 2018, has also served on the PBC coaches committee and the NCAA regional championship committee.

-Rose, who owns a 186-169 record at Montevallo.
-Rose has led the Falcons to the Peach Belt Conference tournament championship game twice during his tenure.
+Rose, who owns a 244-216 record at Montevallo.
+Rose has led the Falcons to an NCAA Regional in 2018 and the Peach Belt Conference tournament championship game twice during his tenure.
 Back-to-back appearances by the Falcons in 2013 and 2014 marked just the third and fourth time Montevallo has played in a conference tournament championship game in its NCAA Division II era.

 In 2017, Rose guided the Falcons to a 25-23 record and a 9-15 record in the Falcons final season in the Peach Belt Conference.
 Rose led the Falcons to two seven-game winning streaks during the season that included a series sweep of nationally-ranked Columbus State.